fishsticksnom/guides/orange_pi/english_opi5_nvme.md

 ## About

-This instructions will help you to make your opi5 boot from an NVMe instead of a SDCard.
+This instructions will help you to make your opi5 boot from an PCIE NVMe instead of a SDCard.

 Requirements.